alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 6: Generate all entailments of permissibility on R (restricted to literals)

-For 1, 2, and 3, a and b can be any arbitrary formulas of propositional logic.
-4, 5, and 6 are limited to literals because generating all formulas is impossible and generating such instances for formulas all of length 2, is already very slow.
+For 1, 2, and 3, ‘a’ and ‘b’ can be any arbitrary formulas of propositional logic.
+4, 5, and 6 are limited to literals because generating all formulas is impossible and generating such instances for length 2 formulas, is already very slow.

+6: The rest

-Augmenting R, this can be done in two ways.
+Augmenting can be done in two ways.
 The first is simply to type in a new rule, the second loads a new rule file and combines it with the current ruleset to generate a new one.

 The Additional Queries were introduced for debugging purposes but the